Mohamed-Saber-97/dev-deep-dive/Java Study Notes/Oracle Certified Professional/Oracle Certified Professional.md

     - In this case, all choices should be considered on their own merits; that is, responses should not be weighed against each other.
     - It can be helpful to think of each of the choices as an individual true–false question
 - Topics Covered by the Questions
-    - Not all topics may appear on an actual exam session, due to the limited number of questions comprising the exam
+    - Not all topics may appear on an actual exam session due to the limited number of questions comprising the exam
     - Many of the questions will require intimate knowledge of core Java APIs
     - **The Java SE Platform API documentation should be consulted, as it is essential that candidates familiarize themselves with the relevant parts of the API documentation**